 ACCEPTS: a colormap or registered colormap name

-set the colorbar image and axes associated with mappable
+set the colorbar and axes instances associated with mappable

 set the normalization instance